 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 Step 2.
-Installing Cinnamon Desktop Environmen on a Debian.
+Installing Cinnamon Desktop Environment on a Debian.

 Use the following command will install Cinnamon:

 To check the installed version of Cinnamon, please issue the below command on your terminal to check whether Cinnamon is installed or not:

 If everything goes OK, log out and select log in with Cinnamon session or Cinnamon (Software Rendering) session if you want it use software rendering to do more of the graphical work):

-Congratulation’s!
+Congratulations!
 You have successfully installed Cinnamon.
-Thanks for using this tutorial for installing the latest version of Cinnamon Desktop Environmen on Debian 9 Stretch server.
-For additional help or useful information, we recommend you to check the official Cinnamon web site.
+Thanks for using this tutorial for installing the latest version of Cinnamon Desktop Environment on the Debian 9 Stretch server.
+For additional help or useful information, we recommend you check the official Cinnamon website.